RBMK: Fuel channels

-The fuel channels consist of welded zircaloy pressure tubes 8cm in inner diameter with 4mm thick walls, led through the channels in the center of the graphite moderator blocks.
+The fuel channels consist of welded zircaloy pressure tubes 8 cm in inner diameter with 4 mm thick walls, led through the channels in the center of the graphite moderator blocks.
 The top and bottom parts of the tubes are made of stainless steel, and joined with the central zircaloy segment with zirconium-steel alloy couplings.
-The pressure tube is held in the graphite stack channels with two alternating types of 20mm high split graphite rings; one is in direct contact with the tube and has 1.5mm clearance to the graphite stack, the other one is directly touching the graphite stack and has 1.3mm clearance to the tube; this assembly reduces transfer of mechanical loads caused by neutron-induced swelling, thermal expansion of the blocks, and other factors to the pressure tube, while facilitating heat transfer from the graphite blocks.
+The pressure tube is held in the graphite stack channels with two alternating types of 20 mm high split graphite rings.
+One is in direct contact with the tube and has 1.5 mm clearance to the graphite stack, the other one is directly touching the graphite stack and has 1.3 mm clearance to the tube.
+This assembly reduces transfer of mechanical loads caused by neutron-induced swelling, thermal expansion of the blocks, and other factors to the pressure tube, while facilitating heat transfer from the graphite blocks.
 The pressure tubes are welded to the top and bottom plates of the reactor vessel.

 While most of the heat energy from the fission process is generated in the fuel rods, approximately 5.5% is deposited in the graphite blocks as they moderate the fast neutrons formed from fission.
 This energy must be removed to avoid overheating the graphite.
 About 80–85% of the energy deposited in the graphite is removed by the fuel rod coolant channels, using conduction via the graphite rings.
 The rest of the graphite heat is removed from the control rod channels by forced gas circulation through the gas circuit.

 There are 1693 fuel channels and 170 control rod channels in the first generation RBMK reactor cores.
 Second generation reactor cores (such as Kursk and Chernobyl 3/4) have 1661 fuel channels and 211 control rod channels.

 The fuel assembly is suspended in the fuel channel on a bracket, with a seal plug.
 The seal plug has a simple design, to facilitate its removal and installation by the remotely controlled online refueling machine.

 The fuel channels may, instead of fuel, contain fixed neutron absorbers, or be filled completely with cooling water.
 They may also contain silicon-filled tubes in place of a fuel assembly, for the purpose of doping for semiconductors.
 These channels could be identified by their corresponding servo readers, which would be blocked and replaced with the atomic symbol for silicon.